Baby Teething: Signs, Symptoms and Relief

 - How do you help your baby through the teething process, and what can you do?
 It’s an essential part of your baby’s growth, but it might leave your baby (and you!) a little distressed.

-- In this guide, we go through the signs of teething in babies, as well as ways you can care for your baby during this phase of their growth.
+- In this article, we go through the signs of teething in babies, as well as ways you can care for your baby during this phase of their growth.

 Teething signs and symptoms